This site requires a more recent version of Adobe Flash Player to function properly.

 In February 2012, P&G announced plans to save $10 billion in costs by 2016, which would include a $1 billion reduction in marketing costs and $3 billion in overhead expenses.
 It plans to eliminate more than 4,000 jobs and rationalize its massive marketing budget in an effort to streamline its relatively bloated cost structure that has so far weighed on its profits.
 It is likely to cut 1,600 jobs in the current fiscal year.
 These cost cuts, although very ambitious, should significantly help the company improve its margins over the next few years.

-Measured expansion in emerging markets to focus on regaining market share in developed markets
+Measured expansion in emerging markets to focus on regaining market share in core businesses

-In light of declined earnings and recent market share losses in its core markets, P&G has decided to slow down its expansion across the emerging markets in order to refocus resources on stabilizing its market share growth and operating margin performance in its developed markets.
+In light of declined earnings and recent market share losses in its core business segments, P&G has decided to slow down its expansion across the emerging markets in order to refocus resources on stabilizing its market share growth and operating margin performance.
 Even though expanding the geographical and product footprint across emerging markets is critical for the growth of consumer giants, a high commodity cost environment, expansion costs and supply chain shortages made P&G's fast-paced expansion more difficult and costly than previously expected.
 It should be noted that P&G is still expected to continue its geographical expansion plans, albeit at a slower rate than before.

 Emerging markets currently account for about 37% of P&G's annual sales, up from 20% in 2000.
 P&G had set a target of acquiring one billion new customers by 2014-15 through expansion to new markets and plans to add around 20 manufacturing facilities in emerging markets such as Brazil, China and Eastern Europe by 2015.
 However, the new manufacturing facilities are more a cost-control play rather than a measure to bolster volumes and revenues.
 As stated earlier, in the current scenario, P&G is likely to proceed with a more measured approach.
 It has now decided to focus on the health and competitiveness of its core and most profitable businesses, starting with its top 40 country-product categories (out of a total 1,000 categories) that account for more than half of the company's sales.
-The next step is to strengthen its position in its 10 largest emerging markets, including China, India, Indonesia, Brazil and Russia.
-In addition, any further expansions are likely to be more measured, with a focus on 'self-funded' expansion.
+The next step is to strengthen its position in its 10 largest emerging markets, including China, India, Indonesia, Brazil and Russia, in which it already has a presence.
+The focus in these markets

-Nonetheless, as developed markets near saturation, emerging markets continue to grow in the high single digits, compared to low growth in developed markets.
-This makes them attractive for sales volume growth and market share expansion.
-New innovations and product launches with broad-based marketing support can quickly create significant opportunity in emerging markets.
+Nonetheless, as developed markets near saturation, emerging markets continue to grow in the high single digits (developed markets witness comparatively lower growth).
+New innovations and product launches with broad-based marketing support can quickly create significant opportunity for market share consolidation in emerging markets.
 For instance, China's diaper market for Pampers has grown from $200 million to $2.8 billion (14x) within the last ten years.
 Even today, the average consumer changes a diaper less than once per day in China and India, compared to twice per day in Brazil and four times per day in the U.S.